 - Borsboom & Hamm N.V. (“Borsboom & Hamm”) is a company limited by shares which has as its aims the conduct of a firm of attorneys at law, this in the widest sense of the word.

-- Assignments which have been given shall only be carried out by Borsboom & Hamm for the benefit of the client who gave the instructions (“the client”).
-If two or more persons have given an assignment together, each of them is severally liable for the fulfilment of the obligations arising from the contract of assignment with Borsboom & Hamm.
-Third parties cannot obtain any rights from the contents of the work which has been carried out and, more generally, from the manner in which those assignments which have been given have been or have not been carried out.
+- Assignments which have been given shall only be carried out by Bors-boom & Hamm for the benefit of the client who gave the instructions (“the client”).
+If two or more persons have given an assignment together, each of them shall severally fulfil the obligations arising from the contract of assignment with Borsboom & Hamm.
+Third parties may not derive any rights from the substance of the work performed, and more in general from the manner in which the Engagements issued are or are not performed

 - Assignments given to handling attorneys not affiliated to Borsboom & Hamm in order to act as trial attorney or agent attorney, namely to perform work in the context of legal proceedings of an exclusively administrative nature insofar as it concerns the activities of a trial attorney, as described until 1 September 2008 as “local counsel duties”, shall be accepted exclusively under the following conditions: (a) responsibility for the substantive handling of the dispute lies with the handling attorney; respectively, the acting representative ad litem, hereinafter jointly referred to as “the acting lawyer”; Borsboom & Hamm accepts no, and explicitly excludes all, disciplinary responsibility or civil liability for the substantive handling of the case; (b) the handling attorney shall indemnify Borsboom & Hamm against all claims related to the substantive handling of the case and/or with regard to (professional) errors made in the substantive handling of the case; the handling attorney will compensate Borsboom & Hamm for all reasonable costs incurred in defending against such claims; (c) the handling attorney guarantees payment of the costs charged by Borsboom & Hamm for carrying out the assignment, including but not limited to court fees; (d) the handling attorney guarantees the approval of its client for the engagement of Borsboom & Hamm as trial attorney or agent attorney.

 - Borsboom & Hamm shall never advise on financial, tax, insurance or social security issues or other non-legal matters.
-The client will have to consult another adviser on these matters.
+The client shall consult another adviser on these matters.

 - With prejudice to the provisions of article 6:89 of the Dutch Civil Code, all claims and other entitlements against Borsboom & Hamm, by virtue of whatever reason, shall lapse if they have not been submitted in writing and with supporting arguments to Borsboom & Hamm within one year after the moment that the person involved knew, or could in reason have known, the facts on which he bases his rights and entitlements.
 The aforementioned claims and other entitlements shall in any event lapse 18 months after the date of the final invoice by Borsboom & Hamm for the assignment in question.

-- The client shall be obliged to indemnify Borsboom & Hamm in respect of all claims of third parties and to reimburse Borsboom & Hamm the reasonable costs of a defence against such claims.
+- The client shall indemnify Borsboom & Hamm in respect of all claims of third parties and reimburse Borsboom & Hamm the reasonable costs of a defence against such claims.
 The client shall also make good the reasonable costs and damages of Borsboom & Hamm arising from the defence against disciplinary complaints.
 The foregoing does not apply in the event of intent or deliberate recklessness on the part of Borsboom & Hamm.

 - When engaging third parties for the performance of assignments which have been provided, Borsboom & Hamm shall observe all due care.
 The said engagement shall always take place for the account of the client.
 Borsboom & Hamm shall be empowered, without prior consultation with the client, to accept possible limitations of liability on behalf of the client of the third parties which it has engaged.
 Borsboom & Hamm shall never be liable for any defaults of these third parties.
 An exclusion of liability shall also apply for damages caused by improper functioning of the apparatus, software, databases, registers or other goods, with the exception of none, which are used by Borsboom & Hamm when carrying out the assignment, and also for damages caused by computer viruses and as a result of interception of audio and/or data transmissions of telephone, telefax or e-mail.